Now hiring postdocs. Join us to explore quantum algorithms, fault tolerance, or quantum resources.

 We accept graduate students from Japan and abroad through Master’s and Doctoral Programs at the Department of Computer Science, Graduate School of Information Science and Technology, The University of Tokyo.
 Applicants are expected to be able to take and pass the entrance exam, which covers the basics of computer science.
 Details of the admissions process can be found on the department's webpage and the school’s webpage.

-The university and our group provide various financial support opportunities, though full financial support is not guaranteed by default.
+The university and our group offer various financial support opportunities for students; at the same time, the university permits students to join our group even without securing full financial support.
+Because of this, passing the entrance exam alone does not automatically guarantee full financial support, and securing such support requires separate applications that are not fully integrated into the admissions process.
 Information on the university’s financial support can be found on Financial Support for Students.
-Additionally, funding opportunities within our group may be available depending on our funding situation, and we also assist students in applying for scholarships and fellowships.
+Additionally, funding opportunities within our group may be available depending on our funding situation, and we also assist students in applying for scholarships and fellowships, such as the Research Fellowship for Young Scientists from the Japan Society for the Promotion of Science (JSPS).

 For students from abroad, various additional funding options, such as the Japanese Government (MEXT) Scholarship, are available, with details provided on Study in Japan.
+For the details of the admission process with the MEXT Scholarship, please refer to the school's scholarship webpage.
 Domestic scholarships in each student’s home country may also be viable funding options.
 Obtaining a scholarship is not mandatory for self-funded students.

-Students from abroad can also join us as postgraduate international research students, even if additional preparation time is needed for the entrance exam, whether supported by the Japanese Government (MEXT) Scholarship or self-funded.
-This is a non-degree program designed for those preparing for the entrance exam for the Master’s and Doctoral Programs, typically for one year, with details available on the school's webpage.
+Students from abroad, whether supported by the Japanese Government (MEXT) Scholarship or self-funded, can also join us as postgraduate international research students, even if additional preparation time is needed for the entrance exam.
+This is a non-degree program designed for those preparing for the entrance exam for the Master’s and Doctoral Programs, typically for one year, with details available on the school's admission webpage and school's scholarship webpage.
 During this period, postgraduate international research students can also learn Japanese to support their daily lives.
 However, acceptance into this program does not automatically guarantee admission to a Master’s or Doctoral Program, as passing the entrance exam is still required.
 We also assist students in preparing for the entrance exam.
 Joining us as a postgraduate international research student is not mandatory for applicants who can directly pass the entrance exam.